Drzazga88/Bootstrap-Portfolio/README.md

 ## Description

-This portfolio was made based on the original portfolio:[My portfolio] (https://drzazga88.github.io/My_portfolio/).
+This portfolio was made based on the original portfolio:[My portfolio](https://drzazga88.github.io/My_portfolio/).
 The goal was to recreate the portfolio using Bootstrap.
 This portfolio was slightly modified and skills section added.

 ## Table of content